Callbritton/Callbritton/README.md

 - Expanding my skill set in Backend Web development
 - Increasing my base of knowledge in Frontend Web Development
-- Currently working on creating and consuming restful APIs.
-See one of my latest projects, Viewing Party, [here.](https://github.com/Callbritton/viewing_party)

 #### Find me on LinkedIn: